Changes in the requirements for ICF

-ACC Certification
+Certification ACC

 The change favors coaches who have completed an ACTP-accredited training program at a coaching school, where the school conducts the oral exam and it is validated by ICF.
-By becoming certified with ICF, these coaches are not required to take an oral exam for either the ACC or PCC level, and it is up to the training entity to periodically justify that it meets all quality standards to maintain the accreditation seal.
+By becoming certified with ICF, these coaches are not required to take an oral exam for either ACC or PCC, and it is up to the training entity to periodically justify that it meets all quality standards to maintain the accreditation seal.

 There are still a few months left to take advantage of the current conditions, and you will only need to submit the following:

-• ACTP degree of at least 60h
+- ACTP degree of at least 60h

-• Client registration with 100 hours of coaching, minimum 75 hours paid
+- Client registration with 100 hours of coaching, minimum 75 hours paid

-• 10 hours of mentor coaching, minimum 3 hours individual and maximum 7 hours group coaching.
+- 10 hours of mentor coaching, minimum 3 hours individual and maximum 7 hours group coaching.

-• Written test: the "Coach Knowledge Assessment".
+- Written test: the "Coach Knowledge Assessment".

 But, whether you want to present for this date or later, the mentoring process you do should prepare you for coaching aligned with the ICF competencies, with clear guidelines to be able to submit a recording to ICF that meets the requirements and pass the oral exam.
-Depending on whether your objective is to record a session to submit to the exam or not, your mentor will be able to propose a process that suits your development needs.
+Depending on whether your goal is to record a session to submit to the exam or not, your mentor will be able to propose a process that suits your development needs.
 At the end of this post you will find a link to the workshops I teach.

 Renewal of certification